nickovs/irqtop/README.md

 `irqtop` is written in Python and requires Python 3.7 or later, but has no other dependencies.
 It is distributed as a single Python file.
-Install it by copying it to some directory on your `PATH` and making setting the executable bit, e.g.:
+Install it by copying it to some directory on your `PATH` and setting the executable bit, e.g.:
 ```shell
 cp irqtop.py /usr/local/bin/irqtop